hsoamDeakin/AQUASENTINEL/README.md

 Our web app contains numerous pages, including a home page, a registration page, a login page, a visualisation page, and a real-time streaming page.

+Our app pulls the data from a mongodb database, and then processes the data which is separated into MVC architecture confirming with industry standards.

 ## To run AQUASENTINEL: